Segmented Toggle in React Native

 - Define State Variables

-state variable, with values/labels associated with each side of the toggle.
+This is where you'll define the selected state variable, with values/labels associated with each side of the toggle.

 const [selected, setSelected] = useState<'option 1' | 'option 2'>('option 1');

-.
+Selected can only be equal to option 1 or option 2.
 One side of the toggle will always be selected.

 - Component and Styles